ahepp/wlanwd/README.md

 DHCP settings for the rescue wifi network are found in `conf/dnsmasq.conf`.

-Watchdog trigger settings can be configured in `scripts/test.sh`.
+Watchdog trigger settings can be configured in `/usr/bin/wlanwd`, in the "test" case.
 For instance, you may prefer test your home router rather than an internet address.